Choledocholithiasis and Cholangitis

 Table

-Recurrent pyogenic cholangitis (Oriental cholangiohepatitis, hepatolithiasis) is characterized by intrahepatic brown pigment stone formation.
-This disorder occurs in Southeast Asia.
-It consists of sludge and bacterial debris in the bile ducts.
+Recurrent pyogenic cholangitis (cholangiohepatitis, hepatolithiasis) is characterized by intrahepatic brown pigment stone formation.
+This disorder occurs in patients of Asian descent (4).
+It consists of sludge and bacterial debris in the bile ducts along with dilation of the biliary tree.
 Undernutrition and parasitic infestation (eg, Clonorchis sinensis, Opisthorchis viverrini) increase susceptibility.
 Parasitic infestation can cause obstructive jaundice with intrahepatic ductal inflammation, proximal stasis, stone formation, and cholangitis.
 Repeating cycles of obstruction, infection, and inflammation lead to bile duct strictures and biliary cirrhosis.
 The extrahepatic ducts tend to be dilated, but the intrahepatic ducts appear straight because of periductal fibrosis.

-In AIDS-related cholangiopathy or cholangitis, direct cholangiography may show abnormalities similar to those in primary sclerosing cholangitis (PSC) or papillary stenosis (ie, multiple strictures and dilations involving the intrahepatic and extrahepatic bile ducts).
-Etiology is probably infection, most likely with cytomegalovirus, Cryptosporidium species, or microsporidia.
+In late-stage HIV related cholangiopathy or cholangitis, direct cholangiography may show abnormalities similar to those in primary sclerosing cholangitis or papillary stenosis (ie, multiple strictures and dilations involving the intrahepatic and extrahepatic bile ducts).
+Etiology is infectious, with Cryptosporidium parvum, cytomegalovirus, or microsporidia.

 Diagnosis of Choledocholithiasis and Cholangitis